DataBiosphere/azul/README.md

    make requirements
    ```

-   Linux users whose distribution does not offer Python 3.11 should consider
+   Linux users whose distribution does not offer the required Python version
-   installing [pyenv] and then Python 3.11 using `pyenv install 3.11.5` and
+   should consider installing [pyenv] first, then Python using `pyenv install
+   x.y.z` and setting `PYENV_VERSION` to `x.y.z`, where `x.y.z` is the value of
-   setting `PYENV_VERSION` to `3.11.5`.
-You may need to update pyenv itself
+   `azul_python_version` in [environment.boot](environment.boot).
+You may need
-   before it recognizes the given Python version.
-Even if a distribution
+   to update [pyenv] itself before it recognizes the given Python version.
+Even
-   provides the  required minor version of Python natively, using pyenv is
+   if a distribution provides the required minor version of Python natively,
-   generally preferred because it offers every patch-level release of Python,
+   using [pyenv] is generally preferred because it offers every patch-level
-   supports an arbitrary number of different Python versions to be installed
+   release of Python, supports an arbitrary number of different Python versions
-   concurrently and allows for easily switching between them.
+   to be installed concurrently and allows for easily switching between them.

-   Ubuntu users using their system's default Python 3.9 installation must
+   Ubuntu users using their system's default Python installation must
    install `python3-dev` before any wheel requirements can be built.

    ```